CnuUasLab/POKEMON/README.md

 ##Developers
 The main script that is used for mavlink recieve and broadcast is <b>Python 2.7</b>
 Currently there are no procedures for Python 3 and above, so it is essential to use Python 2.7 at this time.
+The front end of the application is to be built using an electron based build.

 ##Integration and Testing